 Cheating, copying, or the offering or receiving of unauthorized assistance or information.

 Fabrication or falsification of data, results, or sources for papers or reports.

 Actions that destroy or alter the work of another student.

 Multiple submissions of the same paper or report for assignments in more than one course without permission of each instructor.

 Plagiarism: the appropriation of records, research, materials, ideas, or the language of other persons or writers and the submission of them as one’s own.

-Prior to attending any clinical experience, it is mandatory that each nursing student document yearly completion of the UNE training program explaining their legal responsibilities under the Health Insurance Portability and Accountability Act (HIPAA).
+Prior to attending any clinical experience, it is mandatory that each nursing student document yearly completion of the UNE training program explaining their legal responsibilities under the Health Insurance Portability and Accountability Act (HIPAA)in addition to Nursing department training that highlights specific clinical environment examples/scenarios.
 Under this regulation, nursing students are permitted to have access to Protected Health Information (PHI) only when observing and performing direct client/patient care as a part of their training, and must follow approved HIPAA policies on usage of PHI.
 More detailed information is available in the UNE Department of Nursing Student Handbook, and will also be provided by the UNE HIPAA training program.
 Students requiring further clarification are referred to the faculty of this course.
 Students must comply with requirements and expectations for appropriate storage and transmittal of client information.
 No PHI can leave a covered entity site unless it is de-identified.
 All HIPAA violations will be reported to the UNE HIPAA Compliance Officer.

 Office for Students with Disabilities